-Subject to the terms and conditions set forth in the underwriting agreement, Raymond James & Associates, Inc. has agreed purchase all of our common units (other than those covered by the underwriter's option to purchase additional common units described below) sold under the underwriting agreement.
+Subject to the terms and conditions set forth in the underwriting agreement, the underwriters have agreed, severally and not jointly, to purchase all of our common units (other than those covered by the underwriters' option to purchase additional common units described below) sold under the underwriting agreement.
+If an underwriter defaults, the underwriting agreement provides that the purchase commitments of the non-defaulting underwriters may be increased or the underwriting agreement may be terminated.

-We have agreed to indemnify Raymond James & Associates, Inc. against certain liabilities, including liabilities under the Securities Act, or to contribute to payments Raymond James & Associates, Inc. may be required to make in respect of those liabilities.
+We have agreed to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act, or to contribute to payments the underwriters may be required to make in respect of those liabilities.

-Raymond James & Associates, Inc. is offering our common units, subject to prior sale, when, as and if issued to and accepted by it, subject to approval of legal matters by its counsel, including the validity of the common units, and other conditions contained in the underwriting agreement, such as the receipt by Raymond James & Associates, Inc. of officers' certificates and legal opinions.
-Raymond James & Associates, Inc. reserves the right to withdraw, cancel or modify offers to the public and to reject orders in whole or in part.
+The underwriters are offering our common units, subject to prior sale, when, as and if issued to and accepted by them, subject to approval of legal matters by their counsel, including the validity of the common units, and other conditions contained in the underwriting agreement, such as the receipt by the underwriters of officers' certificates and legal opinions.
+The underwriters reserve the right to withdraw, cancel or modify offers to the public and to reject orders in whole or in part.
+Our chairman, Bob.
+R. Simpson, intends to purchase 2,250,000 common units in this offering at the public offering price.
+In addition, two of our directors, Keith A. Hutton and Lawrence S. Massaro, intend to purchase 700,000 and 20,000 common units, respectively, in this offering at the public offering price.
+The number of common units available for sale to the general public will be reduced to the extent Mr. Simpson, Mr. Hutton or Mr. Massaro purchase common units.
+None of Mr. Simpson, Mr. Hutton or Mr. Massaro is obligated to purchase any of common units in this offering.